LashcaPieterse/Simplify/docs/airalo-sync-cron.md

 # Airalo package sync scheduler

-Vercel Cron is convenient but limited on the free plan.
-You can keep the `/api/airalo-sync` route and drive it with an external ping-based scheduler such as:
+Vercel Cron is limited on the free plan, so the project now expects an **external ping-based scheduler** to trigger the `/api/airalo-sync` route (the `vercel.json` cron config has been removed to avoid deployment failures).
+Recommended options:

 - [cron-job.org](https://cron-job.org)
 - [Healthchecks.io / Dead Man's Snitch style checks](https://healthchecks.io)